billDrett/Bulletin-Boards/README.md

 <li>shutdown</li>
 Terminates the server
 </lu>
+<h4>BoardPost</h4>

-By running the boardPost process can connect with a board server and send files and messages.
+By running the boardPost process the user is connected with a board server and can send files and messages throught the named pipes.
 Commands</br>
 <lu>
 <li>list </li>